 The sage can be fried, the cream reduced, and the pine nuts toasted all up to 2 days ahead of time.
 And, if you don’t have time to do any of those steps, you can omit any or all of them as garnishes.
 We’d suggest you garnish with fresh basil leaves if you don’t use any of the garnishes here.

-To Finish Up: Remove the Butternut Squash Parmesan from the oven and let cool 10 minutes before serving.
-Just before serving, top with the fried sage leaves, the toasted pine nuts, and a drizzle of the cream.
+Serve The Squash Parmigiana: Remove the Butternut Squash Parmesan from the oven and let cool 10 minutes before serving.
+Before serving, top with the fried sage leaves, the toasted pine nuts, and a drizzle of the cream.

 Connect With Salt & Wind Travel